Hon. Aida Alvarez

 Former Mayor, Pasadena

-Mayor Bogaard engaged in private law practice in Los Angeles and served as Executive Vice President of First Interstate Bancorp prior to his election in 1999 as Pasadena’s first directly elected mayor.
+As a four term mayor, Bill Bogaard was the longest serving Mayor in Pasadena’s history.
+He began his career in a private law practice in Los Angeles and served as Executive Vice President of First Interstate Bancorp prior to his election in 1999 as Pasadena’s first directly elected mayor.
 He served as Visiting Professor of Law at the Michigan Law School during 1996-97 and as “Practitioner in Residence” at USC School of Law, 1997-1999.
-Mayor Bogaard graduated from Loyola Marymount University, served in the U.S. Air Force and graduated from the University of Michigan Law School.
+Bill graduated from Loyola Marymount University, served in the U.S. Air Force and graduated from the University of Michigan Law School.

 Former Mayor, Long Beach